 Problem Statement

-It was unknown whether mandatory mentoring programs in the real estate industry make a difference in ethical awareness among real estate professionals.
+It was unknown whether formal mentoring programs in the real estate industry make a difference in ethical awareness among real estate professionals.
 The decline of ethical behavior could be compounded by either lack of training or a lack of moral core values due to the corruption of a self-serving society (Segal, 2009).
 Self-interested behavior can quickly lead to unethical practices, such as deception in negotiation (Ingerson, 2014).

 Background of the Problem